fearnleymartin/twitter-sentiment-analysis/CNN/README.md

 You can specify the input/outputs with the flags in train.py.

-We have made it possible ti initialise the cnn with the word embeddings from both word2vec and fasttext.
+We have made it possible to initialise the cnn with the word embeddings from both word2vec and fasttext.

 It is also possible to modify the model hyperparameters straight from the flags in train.py